 A good set of polarized sunglasses will help protect your eyes from being damaged by the sun.
 If you really like your sunglasses a strap is a good idea to keep them attached to you.
 Like everything else that goes out on a kayak, they are easily knocked off your head into the water.
 The more expensive the sunglasses, the easier it seems to they to end up at the bottom of the lake.

 You’ll get thirsty paddling on a hot summer day.
 A water bottle with fresh water is a good idea.
+A water bottle filter is an even better idea.
 If your going out for several hours make sure you bring enough water.

 How much water do you need kayaking on a hot summer day.